-At December 31, 2015, we had approximately 800 U.S. employees and 170 employees offshore.
+At December 31, 2016, we had approximately 825 U.S. employees and 200 employees offshore, in addition to over 100 subcontracted professionals.
 None of our employees are subject to collective bargaining agreements governing their employment with our Company.
 We employ our consultants on both an hourly and salary basis.
-Most of our salaried employees are H1-B visa holders.
+A large portion of our salaried employees are H1-B visa holders.
 We enjoy a good reputation within the H1-B visa community, which allows us to access a very broad candidate pool.
 The majority of our hourly employees are U.S. citizens.
 On average, we maintain a balanced composition of salaried and hourly employees.
 We believe that our employee relations are good.